March 3, 2025

 • Ad breaks: Choose when ads play during your video.
 By doing this, you can ensure ads pop up during transitional periods, rather than in the middle of a sentence.

-A video timeline tool at the bottom of the screen lets you quickly move around to the areas you want to edit in your video.
+A video timeline tool at the bottom of the screen lets you quickly navigate to specific areas of your video for editing, including trimming and blurring sections.

 image